Diego-Barbulo/Instance-Segmentation-and-Tracking/README.md

 - Set `association type` either to **mask** or to **bbox_iou** so that optical flow is used as a tracking mechanism.

 Now, you can run the tuning procedure with optical flow, instead of the association head, as a tracking mechanism.

+### Using Optical flow as a tracking mechanism
+After generating the optical flow images and renaming the images according to the format required by Track R-CNN, change the following in the tuning procedure:
+- Point the `/path/to/precomputed_optical_flow` to the location where the optical flow images are stored.
+- Set `association type` either to **mask** or to **bbox_iou** so that optical flow is used as a tracking mechanism.

+Now, you can run the tuning procedure with optical flow, instead of the association head, as a tracking mechanism.

 ## References
 The TrackR-CNN code and parts of the README come from [TrackR-CNN](https://github.com/VisualComputingInstitute/TrackR-CNN).
 The PWC-Net and flowiz code have been obtained from [PWC-Net](https://github.com/sniklaus/pytorch-pwc) and [flowiz](https://github.com/georgegach/flowiz).